 Today, many people in the western world are aware of the benefits of acupuncture – mainly because of Richard Nixon’s visit to China in 1972, where he witnessed open heart surgery being performed in a Chinese hospital using acupuncture for pain management (watch open heart surgery in a Chinese Hospital).

-In addition to providing effective treatment for a wide range of health disorders, Chinese Medicine may also be used to assist with general health maintenance and disease prevention.
+In addition to providing treatments for a wide range of health disorders, Chinese Medicine may also be used to assist with general health maintenance and disease prevention.
 By strengthening and enhancing normal body functions, the immune system is boosted and a general sense of well-being promoted.
+TCM can also aid athletes in sport for strength and endurance.

 Learn more about the Chinese Medicine+ diagnosis system